The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/2-css.md

 <summary>Answer</summary>

+Did you fall for my trap?

-It will be purple!
-The selector `#its-purple` is the most specific selector that applies to this element.
+It will be orange!
+While the selector `#its-purple` is the most specific selector, the element doesn't have that id!
+So the most specific selector is the `.fun` class selector.

 </details>